evanj/concurrentlimit/README.md

 Using a concurrent request limit does NOT solve the problem, even with --concurrentRequests=40: There are simply too many connections and too much goroutine/connection overhead.
 To fix this, we need to reject new connections using --concurrentConnections=80.

+## gRPC MaxConcurrentStreams

+This limits the number of concurrent streams *per-client connection*, so this doesn't fix overload by itself.
+For example, setting it to 40, and using the "high memory" client above still blows through the limit.
+With the `--shareGRPC` client, this will protect it.
+With this option, the server communicates the limit back to the client, which means the client will block and slow down its rate of requests (back-pressure).
+It is still useful, but does not protect the server's resources appropriately from "worst case" scenarios.